cadop/dhart/docs/C# Documentation/markdown/3_graph_generator.md

 Note that this is not the full list of nodes due to the size of the output.
 In order to view every node we'll have to print them in a loop.

 Switch back to the previous view by clicking on the Project tab just above the blue highlighted message.
 In the above image this tab is circled in red.
 After this, exit playmode by clicking on the blue play button at the top of the screen.

+## Conclusion

+Here is a link the the full project created in this guide: [Full Project](../assets/walkthroughs/unity/3_graph_generator/Tutorial%203%20-%20Graph%20Generator.zip)

+In the next tutorial, [Reading Meshes From Unity](4_reading_a_mesh_from_unity.md), we will use geometry from the unity scene to generate a graph, instead of generating our own plane.